univention/univention-corporate-server/CONTRIBUTING.md

 * **Be agreeable**: Sometimes we have another opinion.
 * **Use English language**: Our preferred language is English.
 This makes it easier for all contributors to understand each other.
 * **Provide relevant details**: Describe your environment and the problem, how it can be reproduced and how it was solved.
 * **Think about other users**: Is the feature helpful for many users?
 Or is the change customer specific.
-Might there be a better solution which uses or provide an API?
+Might there be a better solution which uses or provides an API?
 * **Stick to the Style guide**

 ## Styleguide